Critalic/AuctionCourseWork/Readme.md

 The service classes interact with the database via [data access objects](./src/main/java/com/example/cw/dao).

-The DAOs use JPA to work with the database.
+The DAOs use JPA to work with the database and Criteria API for requst construction.

 ```
 Note:
-Java reflection mechanism was used in constructing database requests to take advantade of DB side indexing.
+Java reflection mechanism was used in constructing database requests to take advantage of indexing on the DB side.
 ```

 [2]:(https://tailwindcss.com/)